Najac, the invincible fortress of the Counts of Toulouse

 Finally, the gangway that accessed the keep could be easily removed.

 A model of the fortress of Najac has been created in order to show its impressive defence system.

 Richard the Lionheart in Najac

 In 1185, the fortress of Najac was the theatre of a major treaty.

-It was indeed the place where the future King of England, Richard the Lionheart signed a treaty of alliance with Alphonse of Aragon, in order to strengthen his hold over Aquitaine.
+It was indeed where the future King of England, Richard the Lionheart signed a treaty of alliance with Alphonse of Aragon, in order to strengthen his hold over Aquitaine.

 Amazingly, Richard spent most all his life here in France and actually couldn’t speak English!